josephclaytonhansen/rgb-hex-qt-light/README.md

 Total time to make: about 2.5 hours

-# Download as Linux (Ubuntu) program
+# Instructions
-Note that because this has PyQT bundled with it, it's a large file (comparatively speaking).
-The source code is only 7 KB, so if you have PyQT installed already, running this from the command line is a *much* better option.
-It's also why I didn't bother setting up packages for MacOS/Windows.
+Because this uses PyQT, the size needed to package it makes it unreasonable at best.
+Therefore, you should run it from the command line with a simple 'python' command.